chongkong/fitc/README.md

 ### Firebase functions

-Before running firebase emulator, all functions should be compiled first (which is not done automatically)
+Firebase functions can define a trigger on the changes of documents.
+Each trigger functions are defined in `functions/triggers/{documentSchema}.{create|update|delete}.ts`.
+To run firebase functions locally, you need to use a local firebase emulator.
+Before running it, all functions should be compiled in advance (which is not done automatically) with `npm run build` command.
+This will call typescript compiler to generate codes in `functions/lib`.

 ```shell
 $ cd functions
 $ npm run build
 ```

-TBD
+After running firebase emulator, the best way to run a simulation is through writing an integration test.
+Integration tests are scenario driven, and located under `functions/test/scenario`.
+Be aware that you need to use a `web` platform (defined in `common/platforms/web`) in order to create a `Timestamp` object, not a `admin` (for firebase function implementation).
+This is because `@firebase/testing` package that is used for integration test are based on firebase client SDK (`firebase`) not a server SDK (`firebase-admin`), and the `Timestamp` implementation differs between SDKs (and not compatible).
+This is the whole reason we have two platforms defined in `common/platforms`.

 ### Tests

 We're using [Jest](https://jestjs.io/).
-Test configuration files are `jest.integ.config.js` and `jest.unit.test.js`.

-* Run Unit tests with `npm run test:unit`.
+Each project directory (`common/`, `functions/`) contains `jest.config.*.js` file to define tests.
+All tests are referenced from root `jest.config.js` file.

+If you want to run the whole testcase, run `npm run test:be`.
+To run a single test suite, run `npm run test:be -- --projects=path/to/jest.config.js`.

+**WARNING**

-* Integration test with `npm run test:integ`.
-Unlike unittests, integration test requires local firebase emulator running, and run sequentially.
+Integration test requires local firebase emulator running, and run sequentially.
 (Firestore does not support multiple database) Integration tests look for side effects triggered by Firebase functions, but emulator doesn't provide a mechanism to wait until all triggers done.
 Therefore we're currently doing enough `sleep()` to wait for triggers done, but the numbers are arbitrary and would not be enough in a future.

 ### Deployment

-TBD
+Run `firebase deploy --only functions`.
+It will automatically build the current functions source and deploy it.